 Find a Teacher

 There are many great piano teachers who not only teach young students, but also teach adults.
 The great thing about teaching adults piano is you can move at a faster pace.
 Concepts and skills are covered in a faster time frame and with practice on your part, you are able to move pretty quickly through the lessons.
 Ask other adults who are taking music lessons to find a great piano teacher.
 Or you can always learn on your own time and at your own pace by taking online piano lessons.
-I offer a Level 1 Piano Course and have a Level 2 Piano Course coming out soon.
+I offer a Level 1 Piano Course and Level 2 Piano Course.
 In these courses, kids take one week for each lesson, but adults can move much faster and can learn at your own pace.

 Get a Piano or a Keyboard